chartjes/atthekeyboard/source/_posts/2020-02-22-engineering-diary-api-tdd.md

 I run the tests...and it fails, complaining that it can't find things at index 0 in the array that has my results in it.
 I see that just returning the talk means I get one record instead of an array that contains one record.
-I fix the test to reflect that change and no I have a completely passing test.
+I fix the test to reflect that change and now I have a completely passing test.

 Here is the entire test and I hope this blog post helps you get better at testing the API's you are building.